HertzDevil/SnevenTracker/NOTES.md

 #### VGM Logging

 Under the **Tracker** menu is a new option called "Log VGM File...".
 Select it to save a VGM file, then play any song to start logging all audio events, and stop the player to finish logging.

+## Compatibility

+SnevenTracker modules (`.snm` files) share the same format with `.ftm` and `.0cc` files but are incompatible with them.
+Copying and pasting of frames and patterns still works across these trackers.